 * ‘Movable property’ shall include shares, securities, jewellery, archaeological collection, drawings, paintings, sculptures, any work of art or bullion etc.

-Any sum of money or property received by an individual or HUF in the following circumstances shall not be chargeable to tax:
+Any sum of money or property received by any person [on or after 01-04-2017] in the following circumstances shall not be chargeable to tax:

-b) Gifts received by an HUF from any of its Member;
+b) Gifts received by an individual on occasion of his/her marriage;

-h) Gifts received from any trust or institution registered under Section 12AA.
+g) Gifts received from any trust or institution registered under section 12A/12AA.

 ** ‘Relative’ shall mean: